ttruo018/rshell/README.md

 rather than deleting its contents.
 * With the `|` symbol, the output of the file on the left of this symbol will be the input of the command on the right.

+###Signals
+While in Rshell, pressing Control-C will end any child process that is running and return to the Rshell.
+For example, if you run `$ cat`, the `cat` command will continuously wait for stdin.
+If you press Control-C during the process, the cat command will end and Rshell will display the prompt.
+This also applies to subsequent Rshell programs, meaning only the first Rshell will remain if Control-C is pressed.

 ###Exit command
 Typing an `exit` command will exit Rshell if run.